dragon.data.DDict

 values

-()When called this returns a list of all values in the Distributed Dictionary.
+()When called this returns a view of all values in the Distributed Dictionary that can be iterated or otherwise inspected (i.e. for len) in an efficient manner.

 Attributes